 Unfortunately, most caregivers don’t know the difference between authoritative parents and authoritarian parents.
 They want to be authoritative, but they end up being authoritarian.
 The latter method can lead to relationship challenges.

 Experts say that authoritarian parents leave no room for failure.
 They give orders without explanation, and failure to obey or produce the results the parent wants results in yelling, criticism, and punishment.
 This can result in a fear of making mistakes and a lack of trust.
-Authoritative parents, on the other hand, can end up with respectful, but trusting, children.
+Authoritative parents, on the other hand, can end up with respectful and trusting children.

 Be There When You Can